 How does Deep Fusion work?

 Diving into the “mad science,” when Deep Fusion is active, the iPhone is continuously capturing multiple images.
 Smart HDR does something similar, but only combines three photos at different exposures.
-Deep Fusion takes things up a notch and combines nine photos, including a long exposure.
+Deep Fusion takes things up a notch and combines nine photos, including long exposure.

-The Deep Fusion mad science divides the reference image into multiple regions and identifies different aspects of the image like the sky, water, hair, walls, textures and other details.
+The Deep Fusion mad science divides the reference image into multiple regions and identifies different aspects of the image like the sky, water, hair, walls, textures, and other details.
 The feature then fuses the images applying fine detail to some regions and better tone and color to other areas.
 The result is a photo optimized to look great in every region.